 History of Patrika Gate

 Patrika Gate derives its name from newspaper and media company-Rajasthan Patrika.
-The gate is built on Jawahar Circle near Sanganer International Airport.
-It is on the southern end of JLN Marg which connects Ramniwas Garden on the north side and Jaipur International Airport on the Southern end.
+It was built by Rajasthan Patrika in association with JDA- Jaipur Development Authority.
+The gate is built on Jawahar Circle near Sanganer International Airport, the southern end of JLN Marg which connects Ramniwas Garden on the north side and Jaipur International Airport on the Southern end.
 Here is a picture of the Patrika Gate when it was built in 2016; it wasn’t open to the public then.
+The project was supervised by Raghunath Singh from Rajasthan Patrika team.

 The idea of building this gate is linked with the old city gates of Jaipur walled city.
 When Maharajah Sawai Jai Singh II founded the pink city in 1727 AD, he secured the perimeter with a wall and eight gates.
 The city was founded on the principles of Vaastu and Shilp Shastra.
 As per a distinctive feature of the layout, key buildings and temples were built on the same axis; namely Garh Ganesh Temple, Govind Dev Ji Temple, Jaipur City Palace, Triploia Gate, New Gate, and the Albert Hall Museum.